-• Free Elective1 (0-1 Credit)
+• Free Elective (1 Credit)

-- 1 Students planning to transfer to a four-year degree program are encouraged to take MTH 30 Precalculus.
-Students who take MTH 23 must also complete a one credit elective course. - 2 Students must select the following courses, MTH 30/23, PHY 11, COMM 11, PHY 12, in the core areas noted as they are required for the major and will allow a student to graduate without exceeding 60 credits. - 3 Students must take FYS 11 prior to earning 24 equated or degree credits.
+- 1 Students who are planning to transfer to senior college programs in Cybersecurity/Networking and similar may complete MTH 30 Pre Calculus Mathematics in place of PHY 12.
+It is recommended that students consult with their advisor and review senior college program requirements to determine the best course to take to optimize transfer credit. - 2 Students must take FYS 11 prior to earning 24 equated or degree credits.
 Students who have earned 24 or more equated or degree credits are permitted to use the one credit as a free elective.
 It is highly recommended that students take FYS 11 in their first or second semester.